Meta-Captain819/standup-tracker/README.md

 A multi-tenant SaaS for async daily standups.
 Teams post a daily update (yesterday / today / blockers), leads get a live board with AI summaries and blocker alerts, and members get local-morning reminders to post.

 Monorepo: an Express + Prisma API (`apps/api`) and a Next.js web app (`apps/web`).
+NOTE: Backend is deployed on render free service so the first request might take ~1min to respond.

 ## Features